shun-irie/RMCP_Dokkyo/README.md

 public static HumanBodyBones ConvertStringToHumanBodyBone(string boneName)
 ```
 Converting the bone names to the parameter of HumanBodyBones.
 The list of HumanBodynames are written below.
+The definition of HumanBodyBones should be referred [here](https://docs.unity3d.com/ja/2020.3/ScriptReference/HumanBodyBones.html).
 | string | Class |
 | ------ | ----- |
 | Hips | HumanBodyBones.Hips |